mavlink/mavlink-devguide/en/protocol/camera_def.md

     </localization>
 ```

 When the GCS loads and parses the XML file, it will check and see if it can find a localized version appropriate to the system language.
-If it finds it, it will proceed to replace all occurrences of `original` with `translated`.
-If something is not found, the default, English string is used.
+If it finds a localisation, it will proceed to replace all occurrences of `original` with `translated`.
+If something is not found, the default English string is used.
 You can have as many locales as deemed necessary.

-## Protocol Defintion
+## Protocol Definition

 Once the Camera Definition File is loaded by the GCS, it will request all parameters from the camera using the [PARAM\_EXT\_REQUEST\_LIST](http://mavlink.org/messages/common#PARAM_EXT_REQUEST_LIST) message.
 In response, the camera will send back all parameters using the [PARAM\_EXT\_VALUE](http://mavlink.org/messages/common#PARAM_EXT_VALUE) message.